specious/facebook-cli/README.md

 * [Facebook Announces Graph API v2.3, More Deprecations](https://www.webniraj.com/2015/03/26/facebook-announces-graph-api-v2-3-more-deprecations/)
 * [Facebook API: Getting Friends Using Graph API 2.0 and PHP SDK 4.0.x](https://www.webniraj.com/2014/06/12/facebook-api-getting-friends-using-graph-api-2-0-and-php-sdk-4-0-x/)

-With so much functionality removed, it's not possible to build a full-featured interface to Facebook using the API.
+With so much functionality removed, it's not possible to build a full-featured interface to Facebook through the API.

 If you can get a feature to work, open a pull request.